rmorsomme/Fractals-and-Chaos-Game/Script.md

 <img src="Script_files/figure-markdown_github/sg n-1.png" style="display: block; margin: auto;" />

-Finally, changing the location of the initial point does not significantly alter the outcome of teh chaos game: the sequence of points rapidly follows the regular pattern.
+Finally, changing the location of the initial point does not significantly alter the outcome of the chaos game: the sequence of points rapidly follows the regular pattern.

 ``` r
 set.seed(125)